 HALOCK’s Duty of Care Risk Assessments support our clients’ needs to comply with regulations such as the HIPAA Security Rule, Gramm Leach Bliley Act, GDPR, 23 NYCRR Part 500 and 201 CMR 17.00.
-And because our risk assessments conform to established risk assessment standards, NIST Special Publications and Cyber Security Framework, CIS Controls, ISO 27001, and PCI DSS are also supported.
+And because our risk assessments conform to established risk assessment standards, NIST Special Publications and Cyber Security Framework, CIS Controls, ISO 27001, CCPA, and PCI DSS are also supported.

 HALOCK supports you with Regulatory Advisory, Advisory & Strategic Planning, Breach Response, Litigation, Post Breach Risk Assessment services.

 Glossary for DoCRA Terms and definitions.
 The Standard uses terms that are defined as:

 Appropriate risk: Risk that, as evaluated and stated, would appear to an organization, its interested parties, and authorities as acceptably low.

 Assessing organizations: Organizations that analyze risks that they may pose to others.

 Authorities: Usually regulators or judges who may evaluate reasonableness of safeguards as compared to harm to others and may impose penalties as a result of their evaluation.

 Due care: A degree of protection that a reasonable person applies to protect others from harm.